-- The Los Angeles Economic Development Corporation (LAEDC) offers a one-on-one consultation regarding non-traditional loans for impacted businesses, capital and tax incentives, and cost containment strategies to maintain operations and avoid layoffs.
-Email LAEDC at COVID19Response@LAEDC.org
+- The Los Angeles Economic Development Corporation (LAEDC) offers one-on-one consultation regarding non-traditional loans for impacted businesses, capital and tax incentives, and cost containment strategies to maintain operations and avoid layoffs.
+Email LAEDC at COVID19Response@LAEDC.org.

 - Los Angeles County Rapid Response offers services for businesses and their workers impacted by layoffs.
 Connect with benefits, unemployment insurance, and other services by emailing BizDev@WDACS.LACounty.gov.

 - California’s Work Sharing Program provides an alternative to layoffs for businesses with reduced work or production.
 Visit EDD.ca.gov/Unemployment/Work_Sharing_Program.htm

 - The California Dept of Insurance strongly recommends that businesses review their business interruption insurance policies and contact their insurance companies to determine what their policies cover with regard to loss of business income due to recent orders suspending business operations.
 If your commercial insurance claim was denied, request an investigation at Insurance.CA.gov/01-Consumers/101-help.